The 4 Main Temperaments of Babies

 Does a Baby’s Temperament Last a Lifetime?

 As babies grow up, they don’t get less intense or sensitive, but they do develop skills to help balance their temperamental swings.
-By 3 months, your baby’s smiling, cooing, rolling, grabbing and chewing will help her handle excitement and annoyance.
-And another month or two after that shell add the superb self-soothing skills of laughter, mouthing objects and moving about.
+By 3 months old, your baby’s smiling, cooing, rolling, grabbing, and chewing will help her handle excitement and annoyance.
+And another month or two after that she'll add the superb self-soothing skills of laughter, mouthing objects, and moving about.

 With time, the excitement that used to ignite her shrieks will start a bubbly flow of giggles.
 So if you have a challenging baby, don’t lose heart.
 Passionate infants often become the biggest laughers and most talkative members of the family.
 (Hey Mom, look!
 Look!
 It’s incredible!”)
 And sensitive infants often grow into the most compassionate and perceptive children.
 (No, Mom, it's not purple.
 It’s lavender.”)